Tetrakern/fictioneer/INSTALLATION.md

 ### Optional: Install Plugin Dependencies

 Fictioneer relies heavily on one developer plugin, [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/).
 ACF is already bundled into the theme, but you may want to install it separately to stay on the latest version or use it for your own modifications — which should happen in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
 You cannot access the bundled version in order to prevent non-developer users from accidentally breaking the theme.

-If you decide to install ACF separately, especially if only for the updates, you should consider copying the `mu-plugins` folder from the theme into the `wp-content` directory.
-The included plugin file by [Bill Erickson](https://www.billerickson.net/code/disable-acf-frontend/) disables ACF on the frontend, which grants a performance boost (the bundled version is disabled by default).
-You cannot use its functions in that case, however.
-Beware, changing the ACF fields can break the theme and there is no easy way to revert this!
+Changing ACF fields can cause difficult to repair damage!

 ### Optional: Additional Plugins